factorial-io/generator-jaMann/README.md

 ## **This tool is deprecated**

-This tool is deprecated, if you want to scaffold a drupal project, try [phabalicious](https://github.com/factorial-io/phabalicious)
+This tool is deprecated and unsupported, if you want to scaffold a drupal project, try [phabalicious](https://github.com/factorial-io/phabalicious)

 ## what it did